Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Multi-component stationary states:

+where, $\zeta_{\pm1}^{TF}$ is the Thomas-Fermi radius of the $u_{\pm 1}$ component for this 1-D geometry.
 As can be seen in Fig.\ref{fig:number density}\subref{subfig-2: PM-pol-density} this domain-like explanation works really well as we compare the sub-component density with the numerical $u_0$, but there will be a discontinuity at $|\zeta|=\zeta_{\pm1}^{TF}$.
 The slope of analytical $u_0$ also changes drastically around this point resulting in a lot of kinetic energy cost.

 If we add the sub-component densities of the PM state given by expressions Eq.\ref{PMn1}-\ref{PMn0} one arrives at the total number density,